go101/go101/README.md

 * [Go Details & Tips 101](https://go101.org/details-and-tips/101.html), which collects many details and provides several tips in Go programming.

-These books are expected to help gophers gain a deep and thorough understanding of Go and it is helpful for both beginner and experienced Go programmers.
+These books are expected to help gophers gain a deep and thorough understanding of Go and be helpful for both beginner and experienced Go programmers.

 To get latest news of Go 101 books, please follow the official twitter account [@go100and1](https://twitter.com/go100and1) and join [the Go 101 Slack space](https://go-101.slack.com).